jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 df = read.csv("your_data.csv", header = TRUE)
 ```

 From here we need to do a bit of manipulation to get the data in the correct format for plotting.
-This format is called "long" format, and I talk about it more in other tutorials (e.g.)[https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html]
+This format is called "long" format, and I talk about it more in [other tutorials](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html)

 ```
 df2 = df %>%